-In addition, various regulatory authorities have imposed, and may continue to impose, mandatory substantive and/or disclosure requirements with respect to ESG matters.
-For example, we and/or certain of our subsidiaries or affiliates may be subject to the requirements of the European Union Corporate Sustainability Reporting Directive (and its implementing laws and regulations and other European Union directives or European Union and European Union member state regulations, various disclosure requirements (such as information on greenhouse gas emissions, climate risks, use of offsets, and emissions reduction claims) from the State of California, the SEC's climate disclosure proposal, if finalized, as well as the International Sustainability Standards Board's sustainability and climate disclosure standards, to the extent adopted by jurisdictions in which we operate, among other regulations or requirements.
-Operating in more than one jurisdiction is likely to make our compliance with ESG and sustainability-related rules more complex and expensive, and potentially expose us to greater levels of legal risks associated with our compliance.
+In addition, we operate in various jurisdictions that have adopted or proposed laws and regulations related to sustainability and ESG reporting.
+For example, we and our subsidiaries may be subject to the European Union's Corporate Sustainability Reporting Directive, which requires in scope entities to provide detailed reporting on various climate change and sustainability topics.
+California's Climate Corporate Data Accountability Act, Climate-Related Financial Risk Act, both of which are being challenged in federal courts, and Voluntary Carbon Market Disclosures Act would require third-party assurance of greenhouse gas emissions information for certain entities, climate-related financial risk reporting and disclosures regarding carbon reduction claims.
+The SEC's climate disclosure rule, if it is enforced by the current administration and survives its current federal court challenge, would require new climate-related disclosures in SEC filings and audited financial statements.
+We may also be subject to the International Sustainability Standards Board's sustainability and climate disclosure standards, to the extent adopted by jurisdictions in which we operate, among other regulations or requirements.
+Operating in more than one jurisdiction is likely to make our compliance with sustainability and ESG rules more complex and expensive, and potentially expose us to greater levels of legal risks associated with our compliance.
 Our failure to comply with any applicable rules or regulations could lead to penalties and adversely impact our reputation, customer attraction and retention, access to capital and employee retention.
-Such ESG matters may also impact our suppliers and customers, which may augment or cause additional impacts on our business, financial condition, or results of operations.
+Such sustainability and ESG matters may also impact our suppliers and customers, which may augment or cause additional impacts on our business, financial condition, or results of operations.